Multiple Occupancy Homes

 The council is responsible for enforcing HMO standards, so if you are a tenant living in a HMO and feel there are any unreasonable hazards which your private landlord is not dealing with, please report it.

-Your landlord must have a licence for all HMO properties which have three or more storeys and are occupied by five or more people forming two or more households.
+Your landlord must have a licence for all HMO properties that are occupied by five or more people forming two or more households.